 - You can direct your gift to a particular purpose (please check with us to make sure your gift can be used as intended).

 - Under current tax law, there is no upper limit on the estate tax deduction for your charitable bequests.

 You can make a substantial gift by naming LARC as beneficiary or owner of your life insurance policy.
 Often, donating life insurance enables you to make a larger gift to LARC than you otherwise could.

 If you have an existing life insurance policy that is no longer needed to protect your children, your spouse, or your business interest, you can name LARC as the policy’s beneficiary.
 Because the beneficiary designation is a revocable gift, you are not entitled to an income tax deduction.
 However, the value of the policy is deductible from your taxable estate.
 If you also transfer ownership of the policy to LARC, you can immediately deduct the current value of the policy from your income taxes; if you are still paying premiums, you can deduct the cost of those premiums each year.

 You also can purchase a new life insurance policy to benefit LARC.
 With LARC designated as the owner and beneficiary, you are entitled to an income tax deduction for your initial contribution and the premium payments each year.

 This type of gift is easy to make and can be done at no cost.
 Simply obtain a designated beneficiary form from your insurance company and name “LARC, Inc.” as one of your beneficiaries.

-Contact Angela Katz, Development Director, for more information.
+Contact Angela Katz, Executive Director, for more information.